sugarcoat/sugarcoat/README.md

 ### `settings Object` ###

-**`dest String`** - *(Required)* Folder in which sugarcoat will output your library.
+**`dest String`** - *(Optional)* Folder in which sugarcoat will output your library.
 Sugarcoat will create the folder if it does not already exist.
-When declaring a folder, use a path with no trailing slash "/"
+When declaring a folder, use a path with no trailing slash "/".
+Including a `dest` folder means that sugarcoat will render

 **`layout String`** - *(Optional)* Path of the Handlebars template used during render.
 Default is `demo/documentation/templates/main.hbs`

 **`partials String`** - *(Optional)* Folder for Handlebars partials to be registered to the Handlebars template.
 If using the reserved partial basenames of `color`, `typography`, `variable`, or `default`, the associated default partial will be replaced with your custom partial.

+**`json Boolean`** - *(Optional)* Boolean defaults to false.
+If set to true sugarcoat will return an object of the parsed data.

+**`logLevel String`** - *(Optional)* String that can be used to set the level that logs print out.
+If you wish to have no logs, use the option `silent`.

+If you do not put a `dest` string or `json` boolean, sugarcoat will error out.
+Minimum of one must be present in order for sugarcoat to work.

 **Example**